loganrooks/robotic-psalms/memory-bank/mode-specific/code.md

+### Implementation: Functional Spectral Freeze (REQ-ART-E02 - Green Phase) - 2025-04-11 18:18:02
+- **Approach**: Implemented the functional logic for `apply_smooth_spectral_freeze` using `librosa.stft` and `librosa.istft`.
+Calculated the STFT (n_fft=2048, hop=512).
+Identified the target frame index based on `params.freeze_point`.
+Extracted the magnitude spectrum from the target frame.
+Created a time-varying blend mask based on `params.blend_amount` with a linear fade-in over `params.fade_duration`.
+Interpolated between the original magnitude spectrum and the frozen magnitude spectrum using the blend mask.
+Reconstructed the complex STFT using the interpolated magnitude and the original phase.
+Calculated the inverse STFT using `librosa.istft`, ensuring the output length matched the input length.
+Handled both mono and stereo audio by processing channels independently if necessary.
+- **Key Files Modified/Created**: `src/robotic_psalms/synthesis/effects.py` (Modified `apply_smooth_spectral_freeze` function).
+- **Notes**: Implementation successfully passes all relevant tests in `tests/synthesis/test_effects.py` (verified via `pytest`).
+The 7 existing xfailed tests are unrelated to this implementation.

+### Implementation: Minimal Spectral Freeze (REQ-ART-E02 - Green Phase Start) - 2025-04-11 18:13:28
+- **Approach**: Implemented the minimal `SpectralFreezeParameters` Pydantic model with fields (`freeze_point`, `blend_amount`, `fade_duration`) and basic validation (`ge`, `le`).
+Implemented the `apply_smooth_spectral_freeze(audio: np.ndarray, sample_rate: int, params: SpectralFreezeParameters) -> np.ndarray` function signature with a minimal body (`return audio.astype(np.float32).copy()`) to resolve import errors.
+- **Key Files Modified/Created**: `src/robotic_psalms/synthesis/effects.py` (Added model and function).
+- **Notes**: This minimal implementation is intended to resolve the `ImportError` reported by the `tdd` mode for `tests/synthesis/test_effects.py`.
+Tests related to this effect should now collect and run, likely failing on assertions because the function does not yet modify the audio.

 ### Implementation: Check Chorus Docstrings (REQ-ART-V03 - Documentation Part) - 2025-04-11 17:52:50
 - **Approach**: Checked docstrings related to `ChorusParameters` in `src/robotic_psalms/synthesis/effects.py` and `PsalmConfig.chorus_params` in `src/robotic_psalms/config.py`.
 - **Key Files Modified/Created**: None.